imeleges/REMA_Dubai/README.md

 Boxplot graphically demonstrates the locality, spread and skewness groups of prices for every number of bedrooms.
 This diagram indicates variability outside of the upper and lower quartiles.

-One very noticeable thing is that four-bedroom apartments not only have huge interquartile range, but also very long whiskers on both sides, where left wisker overlaps with median price of three-bedroom listings.
+One very noticeable thing is that four-bedroom apartments not only have huge interquartile range, but also very long whiskers on both sides, where left whisker overlaps with median price of three-bedroom listings.
 This could be another typo in listings, or possibly smaller total area or maybe a building on the edge of the district.

 Interestingly interquartile range for studios and 1 bedroom apartments is almost the same.
 Boxplot for studios has a nearly normal distribution, where 1 bedroom listings' distribution has a slightly heavier right tail.
 That discovery raises a new question, why to rent a studio if it's in the same price range as one bedroom listings.
 Perhaps those studios has larger areas.